English 2121 paper 2

 • A minimum of six quotations from the work or works you examine is required: six is an absolute minimum—you may certainly offer more than six to illustrate or substantiate your primary claims thoroughly and effectively.

-• You must incorporate some minimal research into this paper, offering quotations from at least two secondary sources of legitimate scholarly criticism or commentary on the work(s) you examine. ("Legitimate" means truly scholarly sources, so items from the popular press, reviews of performances, encyclopedias, and study aids such as Cliff's Notes, SparkNotes, Master Plots, etc., are not acceptable.)
-You should most emphatically not consult any world wide web pages outside of our course materials while preparing your paper.
-For access to many scholarly articles and other materials in full-text electronic form, see the MSC Library website.
-See especially the "Subject guides.
+• You must incorporate some research into this paper, offering quotations from at least two secondary sources of legitimate scholarly criticism or commentary on the work(s) you examine: this means you need at least one quote from two different sources. ("Legitimate" means truly scholarly sources, so items from the popular press, reviews of performances, encyclopedias, and study aids such as Cliff's Notes, SparkNotes, Master Plots, etc., are not acceptable.)
+You should most emphatically not consult any open-access world wide web pages outside of our course materials while preparing your paper.
+For access to many scholarly articles and other materials in full-text electronic form, see the MGA Library website.

-All quotations and other source material must be documented according to MLA guidelines as outlined on my "quotes and documentation" page.
+• All quotations and other source material are to be documented according to MLA guidelines as outlined on my "quotations" page, including the MLA conventions for citing verse (Q4).
+A works cited page is mandatory.

-• Note that you must submit the final draft in both hard copy (printed on paper) and electronic form (as an email attachment, sent to chip@chipspage.com).
+Note that you must submit the final draft in both hard copy (printed on paper) and digital form via the D2L dropbox for this assignment.

-• Due Monday, April 12th, as a graded assignment, you are to turn in a paper proposal in the form of a topic sentence outline beginning with the question your essay will strive to answer, followed by each body paragraph's complete topic sentence as it will appear in the essay itself, and ending with a thesis statement that a) answers the question you are addressing, and b) ties together the primary points in your topic sentences.
+• As with paper 1 and as indicated on our schedule, you are to turn in a paper proposal in the form of a topic sentence outline beginning with the question your essay will strive to answer, followed by each body paragraph's complete topic sentence as it will appear in the essay itself, and ending with a thesis statement that a) answers the question you are addressing, and b) ties together the primary points in your topic sentences.
 The question you raise for this outline should be a literal question—an interrogative sentence ending in a question mark, not merely a statement of what your topic is.
 You may submit your topic sentence outline early in the body of an email message—that is, it’s not necessary to send the outline as an attachment.
 For full explanation of a topic sentence outline, including examples, see the paper proposal assignment page.

 The real challenge here will be to arrive at a viable topic, one worthy of exploration in a 2000-level course.
 See especially the first item below (excerpted from "grades and grading criteria" handout for this class.
 I have been of two minds on whether I should assign specific options for you to write on in this paper, but I think it's an important element of any literature class beyond the freshman level that you learn to explore and establish angles of critical analysis in formal papers on your own.
 I know that assigning an open topic is also problematic because it permits far more opportunities for wholesale plagiarism—I would strenuously advise you to recall the definition of plagiarism we covered earlier in the semester.